mafd16/nim/README.md

 ### Testing

-For the tests I am using Mocha and Istanbul (nyc).
+For the tests I am using Mocha and Istanbul (nyc), and supertest.
 I am also using eslint and stylelint.
 The unit-tests are only covering the nim-server.
-For the nim-server the code coverage is up to almost 61% if counting lines.
+For the nim-server the code coverage is up to above 62% if counting lines.
 Also, the npm package nim-core have code coverage of 100%.

 These tools have been quite good, but there have been som real problems testing async code.
 I had to struggle quite a bit.
 And we could be having an diskussion